nigelhorne/gedcom/README.md

 Given your family tree as a gedcom, gedcom will tell you whose birthday it is and who died on this day.
-Although primarily a tool for genealogy, the -l flag tells gedcom to print matches for family members that are still alive.
+Although primarily a tool for genealogy, the -l flag tells gedcom to include matches for family members that are still alive.

 The -d flag will give you a short biography of each person.